johan--/PoiLocator/README.md

 ## Prepare your data

 Now we want to display our locations on the map.
-The easiest way for Leaflet is to provide [GeoJson](http://geojson.org/)
+The easiest way for Leaflet is to provide the data as [GeoJson](http://geojson.org/).
+I'm having some old location data stored in a Microsoft Access database (.mdb).
+So i'm writing a tool which reads the mdb and writes it as text-file as GeoJson.

+1. If your soucrce table has a Longitude and Latitude- Field (or Lat,Lon or WGS84_x,WGS84_y or similar).
+Then you're fine this is what Leaflet expects.
+2. If you have some PTV coordinate formats.
+Then you can use my little [GeoTransform](https://gist.github.com/oliverheilig/7029947) code snippet, which does the converstion for the various PTV formats.
+You can also try it online [here](http://jsil.org/try/#7029947).
+3.

 ## Add your data to the map (in progess...))